 But first I am doing triage on myself by working on an entirely different approach to sexuality.
 With the ongoing mentorship from David Cates of Deep Masculine, one of the trail blazers of conscious sexuality, I am learning a completely different approach to my sexuality.

-Accoring to Cates, tantra is dead.
-He knows the performance trap men get into around sex.
+According to Cates, many men can’t help but get into the performance trap around sex.
 Cates’ view is that once we plug into our own bodies from a relaxed place, we can experience sex as new, fresh, cosmic, and sustainable.

-I imagine other men and women are teaching a new approach to sexuality.
-It’s time.
+I imagine other men and women are adding to Deida’s approach to sexuality.
+If you know them, please leave their info below.
 Sex is a labyrinth of possibilities.
 Finding the right guide can make the dance feel a whole lot more doable and sustainable.

 Let’s not be complacent about our sex lives, but let’s also be realistic.
 Sex is yet another vehicle, a mirror, and a path to the love we long for.